jacklv999/mytest/读书笔记/ML&DL/CVPaper/GAN/GAN论文笔记.md

 ### 1. Abstract

 - propose a new framework for estimating generative models via an adversarial process
-- simultaneously train two models: a generative model $G$ that captures the data distribution, and a discriminative model $D$ that estimates the probability that a sample came from the training data rather than $G$.
+- simultaneously train two models:  $G$ captures data distribution, and $D$ that estimates the where sample came.
 - $G$ and $D$ are defined by multilayer perceptrons

 ### 2. Introduction

-The promise of DL is to discover models that represent probability distributions over the kinds of data encountered in AI applications.
+The promise of DL is to discover models that represent probability distributions.

-So far, the most striking successes is discriminative models, which mapping a high-dimensional input to a class label. it based on the BP and dropout algorithms, using piecewise linear units which have a well-behaved gradient .
+The most striking successes is discrimntv model (mapping high-dim inputs to label)

 Deep generative models have had less of an impact: